 \section{Introduction}

-Given the broad deployment of networked sensors and cameras, 3D point clouds provide efficient data representation of external surfaces for complicated objects and their surroundings.
+\IEEEPARstart{T}{he} widespread deployment of networked sensors and cameras is a critical element of IoT.
+In visualization applications, 3D point clouds provide efficient data representation of external surfaces for objects and their surroundings.
 Point clouds have found wide applications in recent years, including surface reconstruction \cite{d1}, rendering \cite{d2} and feature extraction \cite{d3}.
-High data volume of point cloud representation poses challenges to data transmission and storage.
-One of the important point cloud processing tasks involves resampling aimed at reducing the number of points in a point cloud while preserving vital 3D structural features.
-Point cloud resampling can be an important practical tool in applications such as segmentation, object classification, and data compression.
+High data volume of point cloud representation poses challenges to data transport and storage.
+One important point cloud processing task involves resampling for reducing the data size in a point cloud while preserving vital 3D structural features.
+Point cloud resampling serves important practical applications such as segmentation, object classification, and data compression.

-The literature contains a variety of works on different aspects of point cloud resampling.
+The literature contains a variety of works on point cloud resampling.
 A centroidal Voronoi tessellation based method in \cite{c1} can progressively generate high-quality resampling results with isotropic or anisotropic distributions from a given point cloud.
-The authors of \cite{c2} developed a 3D downsampling technique based on a growing neural gas network, to deal with outliers in the input data and to represent 3D spaces by an induced Delaunay triangulation of the input space.
-In particular, graph-based resampling has exhibited desirable capability to capture the underlying structures of point clouds \cite{f1,z1}.
+The 3D downsampling technique based on a growing neural gas network developed in \cite{c2} deals with data outliers and can represent 3D spaces by an induced Delaunay triangulation of the input space.
+Importantly, graph-based resampling has exhibited attractive capability to capture some underlying structures of point clouds \cite{f1,z1}.
 For example, the work \cite{c3} focused on computationally efficient resampling and proposed several graph-based filters to capture the distribution of point data.
-Another graph-based example is a graph-based contour-enhanced resampling method presented by \cite{d4}.
+Another graph-based example is a graph-based contour-enhanced resampling method presented in \cite{d4}.
 We also note a different, feature-based, approach to point cloud resampling based on edge detection and feature extraction.
 In \cite{c4}, the authors presented a sharp feature detector using Gaussian map clustering on local neighborhoods.
 Bazazian and co-authors \cite{c5} extended this principle by leveraging principal component analysis (PCA) to develop a new agglomerative clustering method.
-This work improved the speed and accuracy by analyzing the eigenvalues of covariance matrix defined by $k-$nearest neighbors.
+This work establishes speed and accuracy improvement by analyzing the eigenvalues of covariance matrix defined by $k-$nearest neighbors.